 Learning in EESE is based around dedicated teaching and research facilities, with Electronics Laboratories for teaching and project work.
 We strive to be as flexible as possible, giving you the opportunity to specialise within your undergraduate study throughout your time at Birmingham.

-School of Engineering building, due for completion in 2020.
-It will bring together many engineering disciplines into one state-of-the-art building.
+The University completed work on the new School of Engineering building in February 2021.
+It brings together many engineering disciplines into one state-of-the-art building.

-The University of Birmingham is committed to providing the best academic buildings for the benefit of students, staff and researchers in the School of Engineering.
-The new building will provide different and more flexible ways of working that will use the space to its best advantage.
+Passionate about educating the next generation of engineers, the University of Birmingham is committed to providing the best academic and teaching facilities for our staff, students and researchers.
+As well as enabling collaboration with our industry partners, encouraging different and more flexible ways of working in the School of Engineering, that will use the space to its best advantage.